-The Ember CLI (command line interface) is the official way to create, build, test, and serve the files that make up an Ember.js app or addon.
-Many things have to happen before any web app is ready for the browser, and the Ember CLI helps you get there with zero configuration.
+The Ember CLI (command line interface) is the official way to create, build, test, and serve the files that make up an Ember app or addon.
+Many things have to happen before a web app is ready for the browser.
+Ember CLI helps you get there with zero configuration.

 npm install -g ember-cli

-Although these CLI guides have a lot of content, a typical Ember developer will only need to know and use a small fraction of the information.
-For new users, the recommended learning path is to first do the Ember.js Quickstart and Tutorial, which teach the commands while building a sample app.
-Then, review the Basic Use section of this site as a reference resource.
+For new users, the recommended learning path is to first do the Ember.js Quickstart and Tutorial.
+These teach the commands while building a sample app.
+Then, review the Basic use section of this site as a reference.

-The CLI comes with a command-line-based help system too.
-At any point, if you're curious what a command does and what the options are, you can add
+The CLI comes with a help system too.
+At any point, if you're not sure what a command does and what its options are, you can add

 --help to the command and press enter to find out more.

-The Ember CLI is like a dependency packager, test runner, optimizer, and local server all rolled into one.
-Since all the features were built to work together, common tasks (such as upgrading the app version or deploying) can be automated with production-ready, open source plugins.
-The CLI is backwards-compatible with older Ember apps and maintains a six-week release schedule.
+The CLI is like a dependency packager, test runner, optimizer, and local server—all rolled into one.
+Since all features were built to work together, common tasks (e.g. upgrading the app version and deploying the app) can be automated with production-ready, open source plugins.
+The CLI is backwards-compatible with older Ember apps and maintains a 6-week release schedule.

-Do you have questions?
+Did you have questions?
 Run into an issue or a bug?
 Get support from the community.
-A list of chat rooms, forums, and more are available here.
+A list of chat rooms, forums, and more is available on the Community page.

-The Ember CLI is developed and maintained by a group of open source contributors from many different companies and backgrounds.
-If you have an idea for a feature, a bug to report, or just want to help out where it is needed, you can reach the team via GitHub, the Ember Community forums and chat, or drop by the weekly meeting that is open to the public.
+The Ember CLI is developed and maintained by a group of open source contributors from various companies and backgrounds.
+If you want to propose an idea for a feature, report a bug, or learn more how you can help, you can reach the team on GitHub and Discord.
+You can also drop by the weekly meeting that is open to the public.